 Marseille is France’s second largest city and is located on the Mediterranean coast.
 Blessed with a mild climate and a stunning natural harbour, Marseille has played an important role in the trading routes in the Mediterranean since Roman times.
 However, the city entered a period of decline in the mid-20th century.
-In 2013, Marseille has the distinction of being the European Capital of Culture, an event that many locals hope will kickstart a revival of the city.
+In 2013, Marseille had the distinction of being the European Capital of Culture, an event that helped to kickstart a revival of the city.
 When I started planning my trip to Marseille, I asked around for tips and advice.
-The opinions were evenly split; one group insisted I avoid the city and instead head straight for the French Riviera or the Provence, whilst another group spoke with great enthusiasm about the city.
+The opinions were evenly split; one group insisted I avoid the city and instead head straight for the French Riviera or the Provence, whilst another group spoke with great enthusiasm, saying that there are lots of things to see in Marseille.
 I was intrigued.
 It soon became clear to me that Marseille is perhaps one of those places that, with time and exploration, slowly reveals itself to you.

 I felt the instant draw of Marseille the second I stepped out of the Metro station at Vieux Port, the historic harbour in the heart of the city.
 I was greeted by blue skies, gulls, a salty sea breeze and a gorgeous brand new promenade.
 The harbour was a hive of activity, with both locals and tourists enjoying the sunshine at the many al fresco cafés and restaurants, or at the embankments.
 At the harbourfront, a group of boisterous fishermen sold their catch of the day.